 "In one way or another, Sparky touched the life of every Reds fan," owner Bob Castellini said.

 Anderson's win total of 2,194 was the third highest when he retired after the 1995 season, trailing only Connie Mack and John McGraw.
-He's now sixth on the career list — he won 863 games in nine years with the Reds and 1,331 in 17 seasons with the Tigers.
+He's still sixth on the career list -- he won 863 games in nine years with the Reds and 1,331 in 17 seasons with the Tigers.

 He'll be remembered as much for the little things that made him beloved as for the big numbers that made him a Hall of Famer.